psychoinformatics-de/studyforrest-www/content/pages/index.rst

      :width: 8
      :offset: 2

-     The human brain is designed to process vast amounts of diverse input that are continuously gathered across the senses.
-However, most experiments study the brain via simplified stimuli that do little to resemble the complexity of a natural environment |---| a mismatch that must be addressed if we are to better understand how the brain works.
+     The **human brain** is designed to process vast amounts of diverse input that are continuously gathered across the senses.
+However, most experiments study the brain via simplified stimuli that do little to resemble the complexity of a **natural environment** |---| a mismatch that must be addressed if we are to better understand how the brain works.

-     This project centers around the use of the movie *Forrest Gump*, which provides complex sensory input that is both reproducible and is also richly laden with real-life-like content and contexts.
+     This project centers around the use of the **movie** *Forrest Gump*, which provides complex sensory input that is both reproducible and is also richly laden with real-life-like content and contexts.

-     Over the last few years, the *studyforrest* dataset has grown significantly and now encompasses many hours of fMRI scans, structural brain scans, eye-tracking data, and extensive annotations of the movie.
+     Over the last few years, the *studyforrest* dataset has grown significantly and now encompasses many **hours of fMRI scans**, structural brain scans, **eye-tracking** data, and extensive **annotations** of the movie.
 Explore our `Data Page <{filename}/pages/resources.rst>`_ to more closely examine the data we have available.

 .. row::